History of Crystal Palace F.C.: Two administrations, recovery and promotion (1998–2013)

 Palace turned to former Manchester United captain Steve Bruce as their new permanent manager for the 2001–02 season.
-After a good start to the season, Bruce attempted to walk out on the club after only four months in charge following an approach by Birmingham City to become their new manager, and was put on gardening leave for a short period.
-Palace eventually allowed Bruce to join Birmingham, and replaced him with Trevor Francis, who ironically had been his predecessor at the Midlands club.
+After a good start, Bruce attempted to walk out on the club after only four months in charge following an approach by Birmingham City to become their new manager, and was put on gardening leave for a short period.
+Palace eventually allowed Bruce to join Birmingham, and replaced him with Trevor Francis, who ironically had been his predecessor at St Andrew's.
 After just two seasons, Francis was sacked, and Steve Kember was appointed manager on a permanent basis.
 Kember led Palace to victories in their opening three games of the 2003–04 Division One campaign, which put the club at the top of the table, but was sacked at the beginning of November after a dismal spell of form saw them drop near to the relegation zone.
 Kit Symons was appointed caretaker player-manager and oversaw an improvement in form before the permanent appointment of Iain Dowie as manager was made in December.
 Dowie, a former Palace player, transformed the club from relegation candidates at Christmas into play-off contenders by April, and they reached the play-off final at the Millennium Stadium beating West Ham United 1–0 with a goal from captain Neil Shipperley to return to the Premiership.
-The club once again could not keep their seat at the top table despite the 21 goals struck by Andrew Johnson, the second highest goalscorer in the division.
-At that time Palace held the unwanted distinction of being the only club to have been relegated from the Premier League four times.
+However, the next campaign brought more disappointment as the club once again could not keep their seat at the top table despite the 21 goals struck by Andrew Johnson, the second highest goalscorer in the division.
+At that time, Palace held the unwanted distinction of being the only club to have been relegated from the Premier League four times.

 The following season saw the club reach the play-offs for the second time in three seasons, but on this occasion they failed to progress to the final, losing to Watford.
-Palace also lost another manager with Dowie leaving the club after stating that he wanted to be closer to his family in Bolton.
-Simon Jordan had accepted Dowie's reasons and waived a £1million compensation fee in the manager's contract.
-However, when Dowie was appointed as manager of local rivals Charlton Athletic, Jordan pursued him through the courts, eventually settling the affair in April 2008.
+Palace also lost another manager with Dowie leaving the club on 22 May 2006, after stating that he wanted to be closer to his family in Bolton.
+Simon Jordan had accepted Dowie's reasons and waived a £1million compensation fee in his contract.
+However, when Dowie was appointed as manager of local rivals Charlton Athletic just a week later, Jordan pursued him through the courts, eventually settling the affair in April 2008.
 Former Palace fans favourite Peter Taylor succeeded Dowie as manager for the 2006–07 season.
-Taylor was unsuccessful in getting the club promoted, and was replaced by Neil Warnock two months into the following season.
+Taylor was unsuccessful in getting the club promoted, and he was replaced by Neil Warnock two months into the following season.
 Warnock guided Palace to the 2008 Championship play-offs where they lost in the semi-finals to Bristol City.
-The club followed this with a disappointing fifteenth place finish the next season.
+The club followed this up with a disappointing fifteenth-place finish the next season.